tejaspinjala/SignaPay-Interview/frontend/README.md

    cd frontend

 2. **Install the required dependencies:** npm install

 3. **Running the application** npm start
    This will start the application on http://localhost:3000.

-### Styling
-    The project uses Tailwind CSS for styling.
-You can configure and extend Tailwind settings in the tailwind.config.js file.